decherd/weight_tracker/README.md

    python weight_tracker.py -f 2024-08-14 -s -g
    ```

-5. Import historical data and generate a graph:
+5. Import historical data and generate a graph: (Note: put all historical weights in the `prev_weights` dictionary in the `weights.py` file with date as the key (YYYY-MM-DD) and weight as the value)
    ```
    python weight_tracker.py --import-history
    python weight_tracker.py -g